 At Postconsumers, one of the issues that we work the hardest to bring to people’s attention is that what makes addictive consumerism so dangerous is the way that, at this point, it’s interwoven with everyday life, society and even personal identity.
 That’s what’s so dangerous about the consumer element of social media.
 Social media is a lifestyle tool to allow you to express yourself and communicate with others, yet it’s absolutely accepted that woven into the fabric of that experience is consumerism.
 In fact, the practice of social media marketing relies on that.
 It’s assumed that people will treat brands as “people” and like, follow and interact with them.
 Much like the backlash against Mitt Romney’s assertion that corporations are people, too, the same is true of a brand on a social media site.
 Yet, the charge of customer service or sales people who manage social media presence for a company or brand is to talk to the customers or brand advocates as though the brand were a person.
 This fine line between how you communicate with actual living people on social media and brands, products or companies is so fine that you often forget there is a difference.
 And that is a dangerous blending of life and consumerism.

 Social media marketing also relies on a “follow the herd” mentality, assuming that those seemingly closest to you (your social media friends and contacts) can more effectively influence you to buy, try or support a brand, company or product.
 That’s why almost all social media marketing campaigns are designed to encourage individuals to share information about brands, products or companies on their social network.
 When you see people whom you know and trust endorsing a consumer element, you are more likely to interact with and, ultimately, spend money on that element.
 It’s the most virtual form of peer pressure or “keeping up with the joneses.”
-And because people spend so much time on certain social networks, it has a significant cumulative impact.

 So, the next time you think that you are harmlessly updating your status to your friends, think about how much your social network activity is facilitating the intrusion of the consumer machine.
 Then update your status about that!